 Conditions associated with chorea and its symptoms include:

 Huntington’s disease is an inherited disease.
-It causes the breakdown of nerve cells in your brain.
-People with Huntington’s disease can experience chorea symptoms such as involuntary jerking or writhing.
+It causes the death of nerve cells in your brain.
+People with Huntington’s disease can experience chorea symptoms such as involuntary jerking or writhing, as well as cognitive decline and mood symptoms.
 Milkmaid’s grip is also a common symptom.